wp-plugins/comment-contest/readme.txt

 2. Choose the article for the contest
 3. Manage the comments
 4. Choose to delete a comment from the contest
-5. You can restore deleted comments
+5. You can restore deleted comments (deleted comments are red)
+6. Cheat: this comment will win! (cheating comments are green)
-6. Result table with winner(s)
+7. Result table with winner(s)

 == Changelog ==

+= 2.1 =
+* Fix: Result array wasn't sorted (most recent comment was always on the top)
+* New: Add cheat.
+Selected comments always win
+* New: Add help
+* Update: Only use one table to choose comments
+* Misc: Check compatibility with Wordpress 3.6
+* Misc: Minimize Javascript and CSS

 = 2.0 =
 * All new architecture : more "Wordpress" compliant